netanel152/PersonCollectionProject/PersonCollectionProject/ReadMe.txt

-﻿
-Explanation about my answer.

-I made an example in the main function.
+I made an example in the main function (Program.cs).

 The Class Person implements the IPerson (the interface you gave me) for creating persons.